-Since our family’s clothes shopping ban became internet news, I’d like to take this opportunity to extend an invitation.
+Since my family’s shopping ban became internet news, I’d like to take this opportunity to extend an invitation.

-Maybe you’ve been thinking about ways to cut back, save money, and reduce waste in your own life already.
+Maybe you’ve been looking for ways to cut back, save money, and reduce waste in your life.

 Maybe you’d like to give back more to your community, but you find yourself stretched for time and money.